zhang-jinyi/Web-Crawled-Corpus-for-Japanese-Chinese-NMT/README.md

-A Web Crawled Corpus for Japanese-Chinese NMT
+WCC-JC: A Web Crawled Corpus for Japanese-Chinese NMT (An Over 3 Million Parallel Web-Crawled Corpus for Japanese-Chinese Neural Machine Translation)

 We have additionally manually aligned a WCC-JC version 2.0.
 There are about 2.15 million sentence pairs after merging with the old version (version 1.0).